LINBIT/drbd/Documentation/application-resync-synchronization.rst

 We only consider the synchronization between application and resync IO here.

-The locking scheme prevents any writes to the resync request interval from when the request is initiated until the received data is written.
+The locking scheme prevents any writes from other peers to the resync request interval from when the request is initiated until the received data is written.
 After the lock is taken on the target, the dagtag is recorded and the request is sent to the source.
 The source then waits until it has reached this dagtag before reading.
 This ensures that the resync data is at least as new as the data on the target when the request was made.

 Conflicting application writes that reach the target while the resync request is in progress are held until the resync data has been written.
 Hence they